nirgeier/DevOps-Zero2Hero/github-actions-cicd/ci-cd-github-actions.md

 <!-- omit in toc -->
-# What is GitHub Actions?
+# ❓What is GitHub Actions?

 GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.

 ---

-## 🛠️ Example of a simple CI/CD Workflow using GitHub Actions (Python)
+## 🛠️Example of a simple CI/CD Workflow using GitHub Actions (Python)

 This is a basic CI/CD pipeline using **GitHub Actions** for a Python project.
 It runs automatically on every push to the `main` branch and includes the following steps: